By: Philipp Haller, Aleksandar Prokopec, Heather Miller, Viktor Klang, Roland Kuhn, and Vojin Jovanovic

 To simplify the use of callbacks both syntactically and conceptually,

-Scala provides combinators such as flatMap
+Scala provides combinators such as flatMap, foreach, and filter used to compose

 futures in a non-blocking way.